venkyg88/wdpr-validators-android/README.md

 -----

-##checkNumberRange(Object input, Object lower, Object Upper)
+##checkNumberInRange(Object input, Object lower, Object Upper)

-Checker method to determine whether the input falls in the range of upper and lower bound inclusively which returns empty list on success and a list of applicable error list on failure.
+Checker method to determine whether the input falls in the range of upper and lower bound inclusively which returns empty list on success and a list of applicable errors on failure.

 **Params**
 - input `Object`